 Oral Medications:

-Prescribed by a primary care physician, medications like baclofen or tizanidine generally cost between $10 and $200 per month and help relax overactive muscles.
+Prescribed by a primary care physician, muscle-relaxing medications typically cost between $10 and $200 per month and are used to reduce stiffness and improve mobility.

 Acupuncture: